wondercraft-co/front-end-test/README.md

 **1 .The header:** Pretty standard not much to explain here.

 **2 .The hero:** You know how important it is to optimize images to load smaller assets depending on the device.
-So there is an essential requirement for the hero; the image has to be responsive (hint: srcset)
+So there is an essential requirement for the hero; the image has to be responsive (hint: srcset + object-fit)

 **3. The product grid:** No lets get interesting.
 For this section, you need to fetch the products data from this endpoint via ajax. https://api.jsonbin.io/b/5e1aa891b236b871b3605dd6